Monster (South Korean TV series): Dodo Group

 The main antagonist of the series.
-Il-jae was Guk-cheol's uncle who murdered his parents and stole his inheritance.
+Il-jae was Guk-cheol's uncle who murdered his parents and stole his inheritance so he can invest in his scheme to buy out Dodo Group.
 He was once a prosecutor but now works on the legal team of Dodo Group.
 He is a greedy and power-hungry man who schemes to take control of Dodo Group and eventually rise to a position of eminence.
+He is eventually convicted of all his crimes and sentenced to death.